JuliaStats/StatsBase.jl/docs/src/transformations.md

 fit(::Type{ZScoreTransform}, X::AbstractArray{<:Real,2}; center::Bool=true, scale::Bool=true)
 ```

-## Normalization
+## Unit range normalization

-**Normalization* is an alternative data transformation which scales features
+**Unit range normalization* is an alternative data transformation which scales features
 to lie in the interval `[0; 1]`.

 Unit range normalization can be performed using `fit(UnitRangeTransform, ...)`.